phillydotnet/HandsOnLabs/2018/09/README.md

 Git uses a cascading approach where it determines settings based on walking from the high machine level files to a local config file in your .git folder (as we will see later).

-*Read more about First-Time Git Setup at the official documentation: https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup*
+*Read more about First-Time Git Setup at the official documentation: [Getting Started - First-Time Git Setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)*

 ## Create a new repository
 * Go to an empty folder where you would be comfortable having a project.
 For example, this lab will use C:\source\gitpdn